AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 # Food Societal Aspects
-TODO We first observe the societal aspects of the food around the globe.
+We will now try to observe the societal aspects of food around the globe.

 ## Food quality and general health
-TODO We would first like to discover if for a given country the quality of the food that is consumed there can have an influence on the global health of this country.
+We would first like to discover if for a given country the quality of the food that is consumed there can have an influence on the global health of this country.
 We represent on a world map the average nutritient score for products in a country, for countries having a sufficient amount of product with this data.
 Unfortunately like we see a large amount of countries do not meet this requirement.
 We see that globally nothern countries seems to obtain a better score on average.

 <iframe src="https://adamanteam.github.io/nut_scores.html" width="100%" height="400px"></iframe>